Portugal

 Excellent Public Healthcare System

 If you are an expat working and living in Portugal, you are eligible to access this healthcare benefit.
-You can opt for a private health insurance service if you want more coverage.
+You can opt for a private health insurance service for more coverage.
+A great benefit for those thinking of moving to Portugal from UK.

 group of people beside water